 But if a decision is too big or complicated for a person to make, even with appropriate information and support, then people supporting them must make a ‘best interests’ decision for them.

 The 5 main principles of the Mental Capacity Act

-- Any decision made on behalf of someone who lacks capacity must be made in their best interests.
+- If you make a decision for someone who cannot make it themselves, the decision must always be in their best interests.

 Supporting someone to make a decision

 Before deciding that someone lacks the capacity to make a decision, all practical and appropriate steps must be taken to help them make the decision themselves.